 Plumbing legislation currently adopts AS/NZS 3500:2003 as the plumbing and drainage standard with modifications in certain matters to suit the States working practice and local conditions.

-The Building Commission recommends that painter's work follows AS2311 and manufacturer’s recommendations to ensure reasonable industry standards are met.
+Building and Energy recommends that painter's work follows AS2311 and manufacturer’s recommendations to ensure reasonable industry standards are met.